 Differing rates of cancer incidence among Hispanic subgroups may be masked in statistical reports, because epidemiologic data of Hispanic populations in the U.S. are often aggregated and reported as a monolithic group.
 This practice presents methodological challenges for epidemiologic studies, as it limits quantifiable information on sub-populations and obscures trends that may help explain cancer etiology.
 The Hispanic population represents many diverse subgroups with different cultures, varying characteristics (e.g., immigration pattern, geographic concentration, and socioeconomic factors) and exposures.
 Thus, it is important to consider these sub-populations in cancer epidemiological research to appropriately study the determinants of disease and understand how to best intervene to prevent and control cancer.

-This NCI-sponsored workshop will consider the challenges, identify opportunities, and develop ideas for increasing Hispanic representation in cancer epidemiological studies.
-Three overarching objectives will govern the meeting:
+This NCI-sponsored workshop considered the challenges, identified opportunities, and developed ideas for increasing Hispanic representation in cancer epidemiological studies.
+Three overarching objectives governed the meeting:

 - To identify scientific gaps and opportunities for cancer epidemiologic research in Hispanic populations.